Tsang Tsou-choi: Legacy

 When news of his death became known, many people went to take pictures of his work, especially the one in Tsim Sha Tsui Star Ferry Pier (because of the convenience of the location), which was later sprayed with a clear protective layer.
 Many worried that the government would 'clean up' his remaining public artwork.
 The Hong Kong authorities promised this would not happen and undertook to analyse ways of preserving his works.
 However, in 2009 there were protests and questions in Legco regarding the apparent failure of the government to prevent the removal and overpainting of much of his legacy.
 The Home Affairs Bureau maintained the government's commitment to protecting Tsang's works "depending on the actual situation and feasibility".

-On 23 April 2021, one of the king's piece on Kwun Tong bridge, that was getting renovated after being vandalized, was vandalized again in the same fashion, allegedly by pro-Beijing supporters.
+On 23 April 2021, one of the king of Kowloon's pieces on Kwun Tong bridge, that was getting renovated after being vandalized, was vandalized again in the same fashion, allegedly by pro-Beijing supporters.